alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 ?

-# Lab: Play In node
+# Lab: Play In Console

-Let's spend a few minutes just playing around in node.
+Let's spend a few minutes just playing around with variables in the JavaScript console.

 Some things to try:

-* assign your birth year to a variable, then calculate your current age
+* assign your birth year to a variable, then calculate your current age in years
-* write a poem and put it in a variable
-* YELL THE POEM
-* assign your best friend to a variable
+* assign your best friend's name to a variable
-* yell your best friend's name
+* YELL YOUR BEST FRIEND'S NAME
-* get a new best friend and yell her name too
+* get a new best friend
+* and YELL HER NAME TOO

 # The Pointer Metaphor